Iriciola/BMW/README.md

-Inspired by Odin's Project of the "Landing Page Project", i decided to create a similar page like Odin's but it's about my favorite car model 'BMW'.
+Inspired by Odin's Project, the "Landing Page Project", i decided to create a similar page like Odin's but it's about my favorite car model 'BMW'.

 Used only HTML & CSS.